Personal Injury · Premises Liability

 Premises liability cases in Allegheny County are filed in the Court of Common Pleas and governed by Pennsylvania’s two year statute of limitations from the date of injury, with the shorter six month notice requirement for government entity claims.
 Early evaluation of the scene, the defect condition, the ownership and maintenance records, and the nature of the injury is essential to building a case that can withstand a liability defense.

 Pennsylvania’s modified comparative negligence rule applies.
 Recovery is available as long as the injured party is less than 51 percent at fault, with damages reduced proportionally.
 Defense strategies in premises cases frequently include contributory fault arguments, particularly in fall cases.
 We anticipate those arguments and develop the record accordingly from the outset.
 When a premises liability incident results in death, the claim becomes a wrongful death and survival action, which involves separate beneficiaries and estate coordination requirements.
 Premises liability cases are handled on a contingent fee basis.
-For details, see how personal injury lawyers are paid.
+For details, see how personal injury attorneys are paid in Pennsylvania.

 Child Injuries on School Property